- 1 Top 6 Best Internal Hard-Drives

 Award: BEST QUALITY

-WHY WE LIKE IT: The Toshiba HDWE140XZSTA is the best internal hard drive for desktop computers on our list because of its ultra-high storage capacity, durable design and overall high speeds.
+WHY WE LIKE IT: This is the best internal hard drive for desktop computers on our list because of its ultra-high storage capacity, durable design and overall high speeds.
 Whether you have a gaming PC or high-performance workstation, this hard-drive can handle your needs.

 The Toshiba HDWE140XZSTA brings more performance and quality to the table than most internal hard drives available on the market today.
 With 7200 RPM of speed, a whopping 4TB of capacity (configurable up to 8TB, making this the largest internal hard-drive on our list) and built-in, comprehensive protection, this drive easily takes the spot for best quality on our list.
 If you need a new drive for a high-performance workstation or gaming rig, you cannot go wrong with this Toshiba drive.

 We were pleased with the overall design quality of the Toshiba, as well.
-It’s built to last and comes with a 2 year warranty to protect it against any initial failures, which is always nice.
 Be aware that the drive can run a little hot during peak performance, and it gets noisier than other models, but these things don’t detract from the drive’s overall performance.
 We were also impressed with the built-in data protection the Toshiba offers.
-With an internal shock sensor and ramp-loading technology, this drive works to protect itself from any harm so you don’t have to worry about any data loss.
+With an internal shock sensor and ramp loading technology, this drive works to protect itself from any harm so you don’t have to worry about any data loss.
+With this hard drive, you’ll also want to keep your computer protected with one of the best computer cases.

 How We Decided